 |---|---|---|---|

-The mistake would be to turn this into a generic ecommerce checklist.
-The better approach is to start from the buyer’s needs and common uncertainty in your own subvertical and build the evidence layer around it.
+The mistake would be to turn this into a generic ecommerce AI search checklist.
+The better approach is to start from the buyerโs needs and common uncertainty in your own subvertical, then map both layers around it: the evidence layer AI systems use to answer the prompt, and the click layer users follow when they need to continue the journey.

 Subvertical specific findings and recommendations

-The following sections translate the shared patterns into vertical specific action.
-Each recommendation is based on what appeared in the analyzed citation source and cited page data, but it should still be validated against each brand’s own prompts, competitors, products, and markets.
+The following sections translate the shared citation and Gen AI traffic patterns into vertical specific action.
+Each recommendation is based on what appeared in the analyzed citation-source, cited-page, and Gen AI traffic data, but it should still be validated against each brandโs own prompts, competitors, products, markets, analytics, and AI traffic sources.

 1. General marketplaces